-Audio branding – How does your brand sound?February 24, 2020
+Audio Branding – How Does Your Brand Sound?February 24, 2020

 “People spend more money when and where they feel good”– Walt Disney

-Sound and music affects us in 3 ways:
+Sound and music affects us in 3 ways

-- The way we Feel,
+- The way we feel

-- The way we think,
+- The way we think

-- The way we Act.
+- The way we act

-Knowing this and knowing that most of our decisions are made unconsciously, audio branding can play an essential role in creating meaningful, affective and effective brand communication.
-A study conducted by professors Dr. Adrian North and Dr. David Hargreaves reports that brands with music that fits their brand identity are 96 percent more likely to be recalled than those with non-fitting music or no music at all. *
+Knowing this and knowing that most of our decisions are made unconsciously, audio branding can play an essential role in creating meaningful, affective, and effective brand communication.
+A study conducted by professors Dr. Adrian North and Dr. David Hargreaves reports that brands with music that fits their brand identity are 96 percent more likely to be recalled than those with non-fitting music or no music at all.

-Especially when it comes to combination of sound- and visual logos.
-Consumers that like the combination of sound- and visual logo, plus recognize the combination, will probably also find the combination fitting to their perception of the brand.
-Contradictory, if one does not like the combination of sound logo and visual logo, or cannot recognize it, the perception of fit will probably be more negative.
-We do not remember noise and boring music experiences.
-Only bold, meaningful and emotional engaging music can do this.
-Try to listen to the sounds and music your brand is using, and then ask yourself:
+Especially when it comes to a combination of audio and visual logos.
+Consumers that like the combination and recognize it will probably also find the combination fitting to their perception of the brand.
+Contradictory, if one does not like the combination of the audio logo and visual logo or cannot recognize it, the perception of fit will probably be more negative.
+We do not remember the noise and boring music experiences.
+Only bold, meaningful, and emotional, engaging music can do this.

 - What emotional state does this leave our audience in?